Financial Aid Home

 Federal Regulations require that a student’s eligibility for aid to be recalculated whenever a student withdraws from the university, either officially, unofficially, or receive no credit in a course (an NC grade).

 When a student withdraws from their course, the Financial Aid and Scholarships Office will attempt to obtain proof the student began attendance in an academically related activity such as participation in class, submitting an assignment, or taking a quiz or test.
-If proof of attendance is received, the Financial Aid and Scholarships Office will use the withdrawal date recorded in the Registrar’s Office as the official withdrawal date.
+If proof of attendance is received, the Financial Aid and Scholarships Office will use the withdrawal date recorded by the Registrar’s Office as the official withdrawal date.
 If the student receives an NC, UW or E grade, the professor of the course is required to put a last date of attendance.
 For an E grade, if a last date of attendance entered is prior to the last day of class, E grades are considered unearned (unofficially withdrawn) and may be subject to a recalculation of federal aid.
 The withdrawal date is determined by the last date of attendance entered by the instructor or confirmed by academic activity listed in the student's Canvas record.

 A repayment of aid is required when the amount of aid disbursed is greater than the amount earned, as determined by the recalculation.
 The responsibility for returning aid is allocated between the University and the student.
 The institution will return the unearned portion of aid applied toward institutional costs and the student will return the remainder.
 The Financial Aid and Scholarships Office will send written notification with the amount that was returned to the student’s address on file.
 Any amount to be returned to a loan program may be repaid according to the terms of the promissory note.
-Additionally, a student may be billed for any aid which was applied toward institutional costs, but was returned by the institution as a result of the student’s withdrawal.
+Additionally, a student may be billed for any aid which was applied toward institutional costs but was returned by the institution as a result of the student’s withdrawal.
 (The law assumes that financial aid disbursements are applied first toward institutional costs.)

 The institution must return Title IV funds to the programs from which a student received aid during the semester as soon as possible but no later than 45 days after the date it determines the student withdrew.